realiarthur/react-fieldset/README.md

   </FieldSet>
 </FieldSet>
 ```
-Of course, you need to connect all FormLayers inner components with **connectFormLayer()**.
+Of course, you need to connect all FieldSet inner components with **connectFieldSet()**.
 You can find more information about this below.

 ***
 ### Providing context to the form Fields
 You can put whatever you want into the props of FieldSet, and find it into **props.context (exept readOnly)** in your Custom component.
-For example, we can share array item to all Fields components:
+For example, FieldSet can share array item to all Fields components:
 ```jsx
 friends.map((friend, index) => (
 <FieldSet key={index} name={`friends.${index}`} friend={friend}>